It Seems I’m Always Yelling

 Don’t be put off by comments from parents in different circumstances.
 A wise man once wrote, “Once I had no children but six theories about raising them.
 I now have six children and no theories.” (<- Tweet this) We had a friend with several daughters who was blessed with a boy at the end; after a couple of years, she went to all her friends with sons and apologized.
 “I thought you must be poor parents, with all that noise and energy and dirt going on,” she said.
 “Now I know.”
 Often times we really don’t know the challenges our friends are facing, and we should give them the same grace we want for ourselves.
 Smile, thank them for their concern, and follow what the Scripture and experience tell you!

-Related Resource: Many parents struggle with getting through to their boys – and dealing with anger on both sides in that hard to parent nine to twelve or thirteen age.
+Related Resource: Many parents struggle with getting through to their boys (and girls!) – and dealing with anger on both sides in that hard to parent nine to twelve or thirteen age.
 Come join us for Boot Camp 9-12: Getting Geared Up for the Teen Years, a LIVE webinar series that HUNDREDS of parents have found to help them!
 Click to find out more.

 Yours in the battle,